Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 Indicative interface

 eCommerce stores in 2026 are paying more to bring customers in and losing more of them on the way through.
-The numbers below are category averages, not Cornea claims.
+The figures below are category averages rather than Cornea's own claims.
 They describe the gap Cornea is built to close.

 70%